-INCONEL® nickel-chromium alloy 625 is used for its high strength, excellent fabricability (including joining), and outstanding corrosion resistance.
+INCONEL® nickel-chromium alloy 625 promotes high strength, excellent fabricability (including joining), and outstanding corrosion resistance.

 Service temperatures range from cryogenic to 1800°F (982°C).
-The strength of nickel alloy 625 is derived from the stiffening effect of molybdenum and niobium on its nickel-chromium matrix; thus precipitation-hardening treatments are not required.
+The strength of nickel alloy 625 draws from the stiffening effect of molybdenum and niobium on its nickel-chromium matrix; hence, there is no requirement for precipitation-hardening treatments.
 This combination of elements is responsible for superior resistance to a wide range of corrosive environments of unusual severity as well as to high-temperature effects such as oxidation and carburization.
 Tests in geothermal brines indicate that Alloy 625 is highly resistant to hot geothermal fluids comparable to titanium grade 2.

-Tests in simulated flue gas desulfurization environments show that Alloy 625 is highly resistant to the environment in comparison to alloys such as T316 stainless steel and comparable to Alloy C276.
+Tests in simulated flue gas desulfurization environments show that Alloy 625 is highly resistant to environmental atmospheres in comparison to alloys such as T316 stainless steel and comparable to Alloy C276.